RLPoulin/Audiobooks/README.md

 # Audiobooks
 My audiobook collection manager.

-#### Description
+## Description
-This is a personal project to learn databases and UI creation while practicing Python out of the workplace.
-I'm using SQLAlchemy for the database and I'll probably try to learn Flask for the UI.
+This is a personal project to learn to work with databases, create a UI, use web APIs, and use git while practicing Python out of the workplace.

-#### Note
+### Planned features
+- A database of books with information on the book, author, series, and genre.
+- Managing local audiobooks: adding, deleting, renaming, and organizing.
+- Linking to my [Audible](https://audible.com) books.
+- Fetching book information from the [Goodreads](https://goodreads.com) API.
+- Syncing information between the database and my Goodreads collection.
+- A UI to do all of the above.

+### Using
+- Python 3.7
+- Flask
+- SQLAlchemy
+- Typing
+- Black
+- Conda
+- PyCharm
+- GitHub

+## Hi!
-If anybody randomly stumbles upon this project, please feel free to contact me with any suggestions, criticisms, or tips!
+If anybody randomly stumbles upon this project, please feel free to contact me with any suggestion, criticism, or tip!